H. A. Guerber: Teaching experience

 I have found historical anecdotes an excellent aid in teaching English.
 Pupils find it far from irksome to relate the stories in their own words, and to reproduce them in compositions.
 Secondly, whenever a city or country is mentioned, every pupil should point out its location on the map.
 By such means only can any one properly understand an historical narrative; and in the present case there is the added reason that the practice will go far towards increasing the child's interest in geography.

 Other books in this series include histories on the Romans, the Chosen People, England, France and the Thirteen Colonies.

 Retellings of myths and legends

 Guerber's most enduring works are the ones dealing with myth and legend and written for adult audiences.
 WorldCat says that 104 editions of The Myths of Greece and Rome were published between 1893 and 2017 in English and French and are held by 1,194 libraries worldwide.
 Dover Publications says of their version that "This generously illustrated book of classical myths has become a classic itself, long prized for its simple, graphic, accurate retelling of the principal myths of Greece and Rome, and for its commentary on their origins and significance."
 Guerber's Myths of the Norsemen from the Eddas and Sagas, Legends of the Rhine, and Myths and Legends of the Middle Ages are also enduring classics.
-Less well known are her retellings of Shakespeare's plays, Wagner's and other popular operas, and the great epic poems.
+Less known are her retellings of Shakespeare's plays, Wagner's, and other, popular operas, as well as the great epic poems.

+Guerber made conscious efforts to remove themes of homosexuality in myths while writing her work The Myths of Greece and Rome.
+She rewrote stories by writing them as platonic and/or removing the homosexual elements (including characters), as well as entirely excluding several myths that center around characters with homosexual relationships.